Last Updated on January 30, 2026 by George Pavlopoulos

 In most cases, you can book your ticket for the German Railways six months in advance at bahn.com.

-Do I need to show the credit card I used to the train’s conductor?
+Do I need to show the credit card I used to pay for the train ticket to the train conductor?

 Until recently, when on board a Deutsche Bahn train, you had to show your credit card together with your ticket and your ID or passport.
-However, during the last couple of years, you don’t have to show your credit card anymore.
+However, over the last couple of years, you no longer need to show your credit card.
 All you need to show is your ticket (PDF, printed, or in the Deutsche Bahn app) and your ID or passport.

 What is the Deutsche Bahn Bahncard?
 Do I need one?

 If you’re on a short trip to Germany, you don’t even have to bother about the Bahncard.
-Buying a DB Bahncard only makes sense if you plan to travel for a longer period of time extensively by train.
+Buying a DB Bahncard only makes sense if you plan to travel extensively by train for a longer period of time.

 Practically, the Bahncard gives you a discount of 25%, 50%, or even 100% on every ticket.
 Here’s what you need to know about them:

 - Bahncard 50.
-This one gives 50% off on Flexpreis tickets and 25% off on Sparpreis and Super Sparpreis tickets for the next 12 months.
-It currently costs 234 euros.
+This one offers 50% off Flexpreis tickets and 25% off Sparpreis and Super Sparpreis tickets for the next 12 months.
+It currently costs 244 euros.

 - Bahncard 100.
-If you travel several times per week and you’d like to have the flexibility to hop on and off the German trains, then this is your card.
+If you travel several times a week and would like the flexibility to hop on and off German trains, then this is your card.
 That’s actually a free pass, and you can use it for unlimited journeys for a year.
 But, as you can easily imagine, it comes at a price.
-It costs 4,144 euros.
+It costs 4,899 euros.

-All these cards offer a trial period of 3 months.
+All these cards offer a 3-month trial period.
 For example, if you’d like to use the Bahncard 25 for 3 months (then the regular fee applies), you can order one for 17.90 euros on bahn.com.

-I have a Bahncard 25 for my German journeys, and it saved me quite some money.
-However, I live permanently in Germany, and therefore I use it multiple times per year.
+I have a Bahncard 25 for my German journeys, and it has saved me quite a bit of money.
+However, I live permanently in Germany and therefore use it multiple times per year.
 Therefore, if you don’t live in Germany but plan to visit Germany, the next section is probably more suitable for you.

 Are there any special regional train tickets with Deutsche Bahn?